Dependent Care Assistance Program (DCAP)

-The DCAP allows you to set aside money from your paycheck on a pre-tax basis to help pay for qualifying child care or elder care expenses while you (and your spouse or state-registered domestic partner) attend school full-time, work, or look for work.
+Child and elder care can be one of the largest expenses for a family.
+The DCAP allows you to set aside money from your paycheck on a pretax basis to help pay for qualifying child care or elder care expenses while you (and your spouse or state-registered domestic partner) attend school full-time, work, or look for work.

 A qualifying dependent must be:

 - Age 12 or younger and live with you.

 - Age 13 or older, physically or mentally incapable of self-care, and regularly spend at least eight hours each day in your household.

 DCAP participation is only valid for the plan year in which you enroll and does not continue automatically.
 You must enroll or reenroll each year before the end of the PEBB Program's annual open enrollment period (November 1–30) to participate in the DCAP.

 - No later than 31 days after the date you become eligible for PEBB benefits.

 - During the PEBB Program’s annual open enrollment period (November 1–30).

 - No later than 60 days after you or an eligible family member has a qualifying event that creates a special open enrollment.

 Before you enroll, make sure to review the DCAP enrollment guide online.
 You can also call Navia Benefits Solutions at 1-800-669-3539 for any questions you may have.